 What do you do when you only have 2 days to test everything there is to test around UX on an app?

 How well does your app perform when it leaves the comfort of the development lab?
-I rode the trains and took a bath to see how everyday situations effected app performance.
+I rode the trains and took a bath to see how everyday situations effected app performance

 Testing in a short amount of time calls for flexibility and adaptability.
 It also calls for thorough planning, and tailoring the different test methods to every single project.
 There is no recipe, no best practices and no re-using old reports.